PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 c) "Both hands move" should be selected if both hands are involved in perceptual shape and/or joint-specific movement.
 If selected, further specification is needed below regarding the movement relations between the two hands.

-  - "H1 and H2 move differently from each other" should be selected if H1 and H2 have different movements________ (the movement of each hand is specified their own movement module) regardless of direction, for example [`STALK<https://www.handspeak.com/word/search/index.php?id=4168)as>`_]
+  - "H1 and H2 move differently from each other" should be selected if H1 and H2 have different movements________ regardless of direction, for example [`STALK <https://www.handspeak.com/word/search/index.php?id=4168)as>`_]
   - "H1 and H2 move similarly to each other" is selected if H1 and H2 have the same movement regardless of direction, for example [`COMMUNICATION <https://asl-lex.org/visualization/?sign=communication>`_].
-An example of a sign under this category that dose not involve any perceptual shape component: [`COMPARE<https://www.handspeak.com/word/search/index.php?id=2563>`_].
+An example of a sign under this category that dose not involve any perceptual shape component: [`COMPARE <https://www.handspeak.com/word/search/index.php?id=2563>`_].

 Movement direction relation and movement timing relation are specified only for signs where H1 and H2 *‘move similarly.’* Movement direction relation is relevant only for signs with a *perceptual shape* component to their movement.